iLert/docs/integrations/service-now/outbound.md

 ## FAQ <a id="faq"></a>

-**Are updates to an incident published in the ServiceNow Incident?**
+**Are updates to an alert published in the ServiceNow Alert?**

-Yes, the status of the iLert Incident is shown in the title of the JIRA ticket, eg `RESOLVED` Host compute.infra is `DOWN`.
+Yes, the status of the iLert Alert is shown in the title of the JIRA ticket, eg `RESOLVED` Host compute.infra is `DOWN`.

-**Can I choose which updates to an incident are published in ServiceNow?**
+**Can I choose which updates to an alert are published in ServiceNow?**

 Currently not.
 If you wish, we look forward to your feedback via chat or email.